BIDDINGTON'S SHOPPING & GALLERY BIDDINGTON'S

 Wining & Dining in Argentina

-Anyone who visits Buenos Aires and experiences only steak hasn't been applying himself.
+Anyone who visits Buenos Aires and experiences only a malbec and a superb steak hasn't been applying himself.
 In this sophisticated city, the cuisines available are many and varied.
-For foreigners, the pleasure/value ratio remains extraordinarily favorable despite the signs of inflation that see newly printed menus sprouting all over town.
+For foreigners, the pleasure-to-value ratio remains extraordinarily favorable despite the turmoil in international currencies.
 Agriculture looms large in the Argentine economy.
 Its farm-grown riches bring to mind rural France or America's breadbasket.
 In the markets and on the menus, quality meats, fish, grains, fruits, produce and herbs abound.
 If you're starved for a vine-ripened tomato or a delicate white peach, travel to Argentina in January.

 A Typical Restaurant Corner in the Buenos Aires Neighborhood of Palermo Soho